-Mercer Medicine is committed to serving all of Georgia with quality health care.
-Through advanced telemedicine services, we offer wide-reaching medical care to underserved rural Georgia communities, connecting patients to specialists no matter where they live.
+Mercer Medicine is committed to serving all of Georgia with quality healthcare.
+Through advanced telehealth services, we offer wide-reaching medical care to underserved rural Georgia communities, connecting patients to specialists no matter where they live.

-Telemedicine uses remote access technology to connect doctors and medical specialists to patients in underserved and remote communities.
+Telehealth uses remote access technology to connect doctors and medical specialists to patients in remote communities.
 Patients use video chat software to speak with doctors at a terminal station.
 Our medical team even uses Bluetooth technology to record and examine the patient’s vital signs.

-Telemedicine provides a number of advantages for patients.
+Telehealth provides a number of advantages for patients.
 It can be difficult for some in rural communities to access medical specialists, such as cardiologists or mental health professionals.
-Many of these specialists are located hours away from their home, and it can be expensive and time-consuming to travel to a doctor’s appointment.
-Telemedicine brings advanced medical services directly to patients, saving time and money.
+Many of these specialists are located hours away from their homes, and it can be expensive and time-consuming to travel to a doctor’s appointment.
+Telehealth brings advanced medical services directly to patients, saving time and money.
 Patients can skip lengthy travel and bypass the waiting room experience, streamlining all aspects of their care.